 An overview of the various approaches to the implementation of EAAL has been published in Compendiums for the following periods

 According to the principle of subsidiarity, on which European cooperation in the field of education is based, EAAL messages have the status of recommendations.
-However, Slovenian adult education policy and strategy, embodied in the Resolution on the Adult Education Master Plan 2013-2020 (in Slovenian), and Annual Adult Education Plan (2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020; all in Slovenian), are in compliance with EAAL principles.
+However, Slovenian adult education policy and strategy, embodied in Resolution on the Adult Education Master Plan: ReAEMP 2013–2020 (in Slovenian) and ReAEMP 2022–2030 (in Slovenian and English – from p.
+99 onwards), and respective Annual Adult Education Plans (all in Slovenian), are in compliance with EAAL principles.